vlcn-io/vlcn-orm/content/docs/quickstart.md

 ): Promise<TodoList | null>;
 ```

-We'll use these to load the `TodoLists` that have been written.
+We'll use these to query for `TodoLists`.
 Lets update our main function.

 ```typescript
 import TodoList from "./generated/TodoList.js";